 Internships

-We are looking for enthusiastic, motivated people to join us for our 2024 Summer and Fall Whale Research Internship Program.
+We are looking for enthusiastic, motivated people to join us for our 2025 Summer and Fall Whale Research Internship Program.
+Note: we are not accepting applications until January 1, 2025.
 This is a fun and exciting opportunity to experience the daily challenges of studying wild marine life on the ocean and interact with and inspire the public to take action to protect marine life.

 Overview